segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 1. Create a new S3 bucket in your preferred region.
 For more information, see Amazon's documentation, [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html){:target="_blank"}.
 2. Create a new IAM role for Segment to assume.
 For more information, see Amazon's documentation, [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html){:target="_blank"}.
     1. When prompted to enter an Account ID, enter `595280932656`.
 (You cannot enter an ARN in this step.
-In step 4, you can update the `Principal` to a specific role after your IAM role has been created.)
+In step 4, you can update the `Principal` to a specific role after you create an IAM role.)
     2. Click the **Require External ID** checkbox.
     3. Enter your Segment Workspace ID in the **External ID** field.
 3. Attach the following policy to the IAM role created in step 2.
 Replace `<YOUR_BUCKET_NAME>` with the name of the S3 bucket you created in step 1.